-To be able to follow the students in their first years on the labor market, we only include students who graduated before 2011.
-This sample restriction only requires students to have completed coursework that should take considerably less than a year within three years.
-As Appendix Figure A.3 shows, 23 percent of the students had graduated by the end of 2007 and 94 percent by the end of 2009.
+To be able to follow the students in their first years on the labor market, we include only students who graduated before 2011.
+This sample restriction only requires students to have completed coursework that should take considerably less than a year within 3 years.
+As figure A.3 shows, 23% of the students had graduated by the end of 2007, and 94% had graduated by the end of 2009.
 We show that our conclusions are not sensitive to changing the sample selection criteria.
 The final sample consists of 3,813 students.